-The metabolism of aerobic mitochondria is sustained by the transfer of substrates and metabolites across the inner mitochondrial membrane by dedicated members of the mitochondrial carrier family (MCF) of transport proteins (Kunji 2004).
-Eukaryotes with canonical mitochondria typically contain between 35 and 55 MCF transporters (Kunji 2004), with 53 MCF detected for the aerobic ciliate Tetrahymena (Smith, et al. 2007).
-By contrast, the genome of Trichomonas vaginalis (Carlton, et al. 2007), which has a genome-lacking hydrogenosome, has only 5 genes annotated as MCF proteins, and Microsporidia have lost all MCF from their minimal mitochondria (mitosomes) (Goldberg, et al. 2008; Tsaousis, et al. 2008; Hjort, et al. 2010; Freibert, et al. 2017).
-We detected 26 MCF for C. porcatum, 37 for M. contortus and 11 for P. frontata (Figure 3 & Supplementary Table 3, Supplementary Figure 2), consistent with the retention of diverse mitochondrial functions by the hydrogenosomes of these ciliates.
-Putative substrates for the ciliate MCF were inferred from phylogenetic analyses when they clustered with characterized MCF from Saccharomyces cerevisiae with bootstrap support values of 80% or over (Supplementary Table 3, Supplementary Figure 2).
+The metabolism of aerobic mitochondria is sustained by the transfer of substrates and metabolites across the inner mitochondrial membrane by dedicated members of the MCF of transport proteins (Kunji 2004).
+Eukaryotes with canonical mitochondria typically contain between 35 and 55 MCF transporters (Kunji 2004), with 53 MCF detected for the aerobic ciliate Tetrahymena (Smith et al. 2007).
+By contrast, the genome of Trichomonas vaginalis (Carlton et al. 2007), which has a genome-lacking hydrogenosome, has only five genes annotated as MCF proteins, and Microsporidia have lost all MCF from their minimal mitochondria (mitosomes) (Goldberg et al. 2008; Tsaousis et al. 2008; Hjort et al. 2010; Freibert et al. 2017).
+We detected 26 MCF for C. porcatum, 37 for M. contortus, and 11 for P. frontata (fig. 3 and supplementary table 3 and fig. 2, Supplementary Material online), consistent with the retention of diverse mitochondrial functions by the hydrogenosomes of these ciliates.
+Putative substrates for the ciliate MCF were inferred from phylogenetic analyses when they clustered with characterized MCF from Saccharomyces cerevisiae with bootstrap support values of 80% or over (supplementary table 3 and fig. 2, Supplementary Material online).

-We detected putative ADP/ATP, Glycine and NAD+ transporters for all three ciliates.
-The ADP/ATP transporters are related to yeast homologues that can import and export ATP and thus could potentially support ATP-requiring reactions inside the hydrogenosomes (Figure 3).
+We detected putative ADP/ATP, Glycine, and NAD+ transporters for all three ciliates.
+The ADP/ATP transporters are related to yeast homologs that can import and export ATP and thus could potentially support ATP-requiring reactions inside the hydrogenosomes (fig. 3).
 All three ciliates also have complete glycolytic pathways that could provide the cytosolic ATP used for import.
-ADP/ATP transporters were also reported previously for N. ovalis (Voncken, et al. 2002; Hackstein, et al. 2008).
+ADP/ATP transporters were also reported previously for N. ovalis (Voncken et al. 2002; Hackstein et al. 2008).
 The detection of putative glycine transporters is consistent with detection of the glycine cleavage pathway, which plays a role in mitochondrial amino acid metabolism and nucleotide biosynthesis.
-The P-protein of the glycine cleavage pathway is dependent on the coenzyme pyridoxal 5'-phosphate (PLP), and we detected a putative PLP transporter in C. porcatum.
-Components of the glycine cleavage pathway were previously detected for N. ovalis (de Graaf, et al. 2011).
-The putative NAD+ transporters detected could potentially provide NAD+ used in pyruvate decarboxylation (Figure 3).
-Homologues of the yeast iron transporter Mrs3 were detected for C. porcatum and M. contortus (Figure 3) and putative oxaloacetate, copper/phosphate and Mg2+ carriers were detected for C. porcatum.
-The additional ciliate MCF proteins detected were not assigned a putative substrate because they did not cluster strongly with characterised yeast transporters.
-However, since most of them cluster strongly with orthologues from Tetrahymena, it seems likely that they sustain functions that are conserved between hydrogenosomes and the mitochondria of this aerobic ciliate.
+The P-protein of the glycine cleavage pathway is dependent on the coenzyme pyridoxal 5'-phosphate, and we detected a putative pyridoxal 5'-phosphate transporter in C. porcatum.
+Components of the glycine cleavage pathway were previously detected for N. ovalis (de Graaf et al. 2011).
+The putative NAD+ transporters detected could potentially provide NAD+ used in pyruvate decarboxylation (fig. 3).
+Homologs of the yeast iron transporter Mrs3 were detected for C. porcatum and M. contortus (fig. 3) and putative oxaloacetate, copper/phosphate, and Mg2+ carriers were detected for C. porcatum.
+The additional ciliate MCF proteins detected were not assigned a putative substrate because they did not cluster strongly with characterized yeast transporters.
+However, since most of them cluster strongly with orthologs from Tetrahymena, it seems likely that they sustain functions that are conserved between hydrogenosomes and the mitochondria of this aerobic ciliate.